thesharmavishu/netflix_sql_project/README.md

 select distinct type from netflix;

--- 15 Business Problems --
+## -- 15 Business Problems --

- -- 1. Count the number of movies vs TV shows ?
+## -- 1.
+Count the number of movies vs TV shows ?

+'''sql
 select * from netflix

 select type,
 count(*) as total_content
 from netflix
 group by type
+'''

 -- 2. Find the most common rating for movies and Tv Shows ?